hellosign/hellosign-openapi/README.md

 # hellosign-openapi &middot; [![License for GitHub](https://img.shields.io/badge/license-Apache%202-blue)](LICENSE) [![OpenAPI badge](https://img.shields.io/badge/openapi-v3.0.3-orange)](https://spec.openapis.org/oas/v3.0.1) [![PRs and Issues](https://img.shields.io/badge/prs%20&%20issues-Welcome-brightgreen)](#contributing)

-This repository contains all source material used for HelloSign's [API Reference Documentation](https://developers.hellosign.com/api/reference/overview/) and official SDKs (work in progress, currently in beta).
+This repository contains all source material used for Dropbox Sign's [API Reference Documentation](https://developers.hellosign.com/api/reference/overview/) and official SDKs (work in progress, currently in beta).
 The docs and SDKs are both powered by the [OpenAPI spec](openapi.yaml), which also keeps them in sync with our API development.

-This repo is actively maintained by HelloSign's API Engineering team, but you can help us improve these resources for everyone by [contributing](#contributing).
+This repo is actively maintained by Dropbox Sign's API Engineering team, but you can help us improve these resources for everyone by [contributing](#contributing).

 ## ⚠ Important: work in progress ⚠

 The state of tooling based on this repo:
-- HelloSign's [API reference documentation](https://developers.hellosign.com/api/reference/overview/) - launched in production.
+- Dropbox Sign's [API reference documentation](https://developers.hellosign.com/api/reference/overview/) - launched in production.
-- HelloSign [SDKs](#sdk-coverage) - available in beta only.
+- Dropbox Sign [SDKs](#sdk-coverage) - available in beta only.
 See the "openapi" branch of your preferred SDK.

 Warnings:
 - Think twice before using the OpenAPI-powered SDKs for anything critical.